- Windows 10 Support »

 To quickly check and see if you’re connected to the VPN while you’re doing things on your PC, click the Network icon on the far right of the taskbar, then see if the VPN connection says Connected underneath it.

-To know whether you are connected to VPN while you are working on your PC, click the Network icon in the right most corner of the taskbar, then check whether VPN connection shows Connected below it.
+To know whether you are connected to VPN while you are working on your PC, click the Network icon in the right most corner of the taskbar, then check whether VPN connection shows Connected below it to solve the internet problem and solution.

 Navigate to safe mode and other startup settings in Windows 10